learnapollo/learnapollo/content/introduction/get-started.md

 between and compare different exercises and solutions.

-Apart from the self-contained Apollo tutorial, we plan to offer a few selected excursions that will zoom in on more specific topics such as the *Redux DevTools* or *optimistic UI*.
+Apart from the self-contained Apollo tutorial, we plan to offer a few selected excursions that will zoom in on more specific topics such as the *Redux DevTools* or *Caching with Apollo Client*.
 The excursions are not necessary to finish the exercises, but can teach you a trick or two or give you a better understanding of specific concepts.

 ## The pokedex application